daptin/daptin/README.md

 - Focus on user requirements more then ease of development
 - Completely configurable at runtime
 - Stateless
-- Try to stick to known standards
+- Try to piggyback on used/known standards
+- Runnable on all types on devices

 ### Documentation state